undergroundwires/privacy.sexy/README.md

 ## Extend scripts

-- Fork it & add more scripts in [application.yaml](src/application/application.yaml) and send a pull request 👌
+1. Fork the repository
+2. Add more scripts in respective script collection in [collections](src/application/collections/) folder.
-- 📖 If you're unsure about the syntax you can refer to the [application file | documentation](docs/application-file.md).
+   - 📖 If you're unsure about the syntax you can refer to the [collection files | documentation](docs/collection-files.md).
    - 🙏 For any new script, please add `revertCode` and `docs` values if possible.
+3. Send a pull request 👌

 ## Commands